sebastiendonadio/devopsmlops/chapters/15-chapter13.md

 Bias is discriminating against a particular idea, group, or phenomenon.
 For example, you may be biased against a specific team in your favorite sport - you want to win against them and do not want them to do better than your favorite team.
 Another example is that you may be biased towards your favorite aunt or uncle versus the other relatives.

 Fairness is to ensure there is no bias, that is no unequal harm or any preferential treatment to a particular idea, group, or phenomenon.
-Looking at the previous examples, for you to be fair you need to remove the bias against that specific team you want your team to win against and feel the same towards all relatives.
+Looking at the previous examples, for you to be fair you need to remove the bias against that specific team you want your team to win against and you need to feel the same towards all relatives.
 As you can imagine, in our daily interactions and society in general there are a lot of biases.

-The aforementioned regular biases that exist get captured in data.
+The aforementioned regular biases do get captured in data.
 The same data is used to train ML models and their predictions are based on data patterns that have an underlying bias(es).
 Though the ML models pick up these underlying bias patterns, note that such pattern recognition is key.
 Without such patterns, ML models may not be effective.
 For example, a dataset with no patterns and no bias is white noise, and therefore it has no predictive power.
 So it is difficult to remove all bias (as per definition) and deploy completely fair ML models.
 The objective is to ensure that your ML models have no harmful bias that discriminates against a particular idea, group, or phenomenon in society.

 ##  ML Model Bias